andrewnk/turtlecoin-docker/dockerfiles/base/README.md

 docker build --build-arg BRANCH=development -t turtlecoin-base .
 ```

-To copy a binary into your own image, use multi stage-builds like this:
+To copy a binary into your own image, use multi-stage builds like this:
 ```
 FROM turtlecoin-base as base